-Make 2021 a time to develop new habits of setting goals, stretching creativity, and communicating more effectively.
+Make 2022 a time to develop new habits of setting fundraising goals, stretching creativity, and communicating more effectively.

 Fundraise by Setting a Goal

 From school fundraising to home renovation, make concerted goal-setting a part of your daily practice in 2022.
 However, goal setting is most effective when it helps you take small steps toward bigger success.
 Making goal setting a key feature of your fundraiser is a powerful way to drive home the purpose, mission, and impact your fundraiser can have.
 It helps concentrate the energy of your student sellers and community customers.

 The key to a successful fundraiser is setting a goal that will push the limits of what you can earn while inspiring your students to push themselves that extra mile to reach the goal.
 A good goal will:

 - Improve upon past performance.